 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Credit Suisse Asset Management Income Fund, Inc., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Furthermore, there are no documented reduction targets or climate pledges associated with the fund.
-This lack of data suggests that the fund may not have established formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
-As there are no emissions figures or reduction initiatives available, it is important to note that many organisations in the financial sector are increasingly recognising the importance of sustainability and climate action.
-This trend often includes setting science-based targets and participating in global climate initiatives, which may be areas for future development for Credit Suisse Asset Management Income Fund, Inc.
+Credit Suisse Asset Management Income Fund, Inc., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures.
+Consequently, there are no recorded emissions totals for Scope 1, Scope 2, or Scope 3.
+Additionally, the organisation has not established any documented reduction targets or climate pledges, which suggests a lack of formal commitments to reducing carbon emissions at this time.
+Given the absence of emissions data and reduction initiatives, it is important to note that many organisations in the financial sector are increasingly focusing on sustainability and climate commitments.
+This trend often includes setting science-based targets and participating in global initiatives aimed at reducing carbon footprints.
+However, without specific data or commitments from Credit Suisse Asset Management Income Fund, Inc., it remains unclear how they align with these industry standards.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.